 I’ve spent a lot of time in Albania but there is still so much more to see.
 If you are looking for more places to visit try some of the following which have been recommended to me by the locals.

-Divjaka – known for its sandy beach, a coastal forest and lagoon.
+- Divjaka – known for its sandy beach, coastal forest and lagoon.